Skip to content

 4. My Durham

-Enforcement powers for anti-social drinking in Durham city centre
+Enforcement powers for anti-social behaviour in Durham City Centre.

 A Public Space Protection Order (PSPO) means we can fine people for drinking alcohol, urinating in the street and the use of intoxicating substances in public spaces in Durham City.